RibirX/Ribir/doc/develope.md

 required-features = ["main-thread-test"]
 ```

 Now, the `main` function in `main_thread_tests/canvas.test.rs` can testable.
-But the output may not friendly, and whole file assume as an unit test.
+But the output is not friendly, and whole file assume as one unit test.

 We provide an `unit_test_describe` to help to pack many tests, so you can write many tests in the file and output friendly, like this: